How to Clean a Bedroom: Quick and Easy Guide

 4. Cleaning the Bed and Bedding

-You should strip the bed and change sheets regularly since your sheets can house dust mites.
+You should strip your bed by removing all bedding components for thorough cleaning, as your sheets can house dust mites.
 You should especially change sheets after dusting the room.

 an image of two female onix cleaners adjusting the bed mattress